 Explore your options

-Study filmmaking and television at Unitec and you'll start by exploring the basic skills of camera work, directing, editing, production, sound and scriptwriting.
-It’s a great overview of the production process and helps you to decide what area of specialisation most captures your interest.
+Study film and television at Unitec and you'll start by exploring the basic skills of cinematography, directing, editing, production, sound design and scriptwriting.
+It’s a great overview of every step of the production process and helps you to decide what area of specialisation most captures your interest.
+As you progress through the busy, project-based programme, you’ll learn deep specialist skills.

 UPCOMING EVENTS: